kjsce-codecell/standard-library-in-x/JAVA/Collections/max.md

 >It returns the maximum element of the given collection.

-NOTE!- This method requires a list type of data, we need to first convert the collection to list first using <b>“aslist()”<b> function.
+NOTE!- This method requires a list type of data, we need to first convert the collection to list first using <b>aslist()</b> function.

 ## Declaration